 Nips can get sick, just like the rest of your body.
 Two common nipple infections are mastitis and thrush.
 They happen the most if you nurse.

 Massage that area during breastfeeding.
-If it doesn’t resolve and you begin feeling ill and feverish, it has moved to mastitis, and infection of your tissue around that area.
-If left untreated, mastitis can lead to pain and pus.
+If it doesn’t resolve and you begin feeling ill and feverish, it has moved to mastitis, an infection of your tissue around that area.
+Without treatment, mastitis can lead to pain and pus.